On a rainy day, you’ll often hear someone proclaiming that it’s “good weather for ducks”.

 Unfortunately the origin of the expression is actually terrible news for ducks.

 Many people who enjoy hunting and shooting ducks regard a little rain as ideal hunting conditions – it masks the hunter’s presence a little more than dry conditions, hence rain is “good for ducks” if you’re a hunter.
-We’ve had the misfortune of reading duck hunter websites when researching this expression and really don’t want to link you to them.
+We’ve had the misfortune of browsing duck hunter websites when researching this expression and really don’t want to provide links to those website for you!

 A £300k research project carried out in 2009 identified that ducks actually preferred being under a shower of water than having access to a pool of water.
 Alas, the research was for duck farmers, so it’s still no reason to be happily quacking in the rain.

 However, our feathered quacking friends come equipped with a fine feathered raincoat, so they’re at least well prepared for rain, even if we can’t be sure they’re loving it.
 Rain to ducks really is just “like water off a duck’s back”.